Ewogijk/runeOS/CONTRIBUTING.md

 ```

 This tells Brokkr that it should make a 'debug' build for the 'x86_64' architecture using the freestanding
-cross-compiler installed in 'path/to/your/freestanding-compiler' and
-that the OS image should be 256MB.
+cross-compiler installed in 'path/to/your/freestanding-compiler' and that the OS image should be 256MB.

->
-> Following step requires sudo privileges to format the OS image and mount it to copy files over.
-If you feel
+Now you can build runeOS, note that this step requires sudo permissions to create the bootable image.
+If you are
-> uncomfortable running Brokkr with those privileges, take a look at the 'Manual Build' section first to verify what
-> Brokkr does under hood.
->

-Now Brokkr is ready to build the OS:
+interested what happens behind the scenes, try to build runeOS [manually](#building-manually).
+Now run:

 ```shell
 ./Brokkr.py build x86_64 debug